jidongxiao/CSCI1200-DataStructures/lectures/18_trees_I/README.md

 2. Draw two different binary search trees with these values.
 Important note: This shows that the binary search tree structure for a given set of values is not unique!

-3. How many exactly balanced binary search trees exist with these numbers?
-How many exactly balanced binary trees exist with these numbers?

 ## 18.5 Beginning our implementation of ds_set: The Tree Node Class